 In another structural innovation, engineers abandoned use of a concrete frame in favor of a diagonally braced frame with outrigger trusses attached to the building’s columns.
 The technique reduced the building’s overall weight by 10 percent while creating a more transparent design.

-Otis engineers worked closely with the customer to overcome what is known as stack effect, created as wind flows through a building's lobby and up the elevator shafts.
-Stack effect can cause noise, vibration and elevator doors to malfunction.
+Otis engineers worked closely with the customer to overcome what is known as stack effect, created as wind flows through a building's lobby and up the lift shafts.
+Stack effect can cause noise, vibration and lift doors to malfunction.
 Using advanced computer modelling, we came up with a solution: Entrance vestibules act as air locks when people enter and leave the building – and keep the wind out.

 A gesture to the sky

 The tower’s form represents two opposing elements, the earth and the heavens.
 According to the architects, Kohn Pedersen Fox Associates, “A square prism, the symbol used by the ancient Chinese to represent the earth, is intersected by two cosmic arcs, representing the heavens, as the tower ascends in gesture to the sky.”

 "Pudong is a visually chaotic, competitive environment,” says William Pedersen, chief architect and co-founder of Kohn Pedersen Fox Associates.
 “So we wanted it to have a great serenity, to be graceful and elegant rather than active."

 Quick facts about the Shanghai World Financial Center

 The tower features three observation decks, which occupy the floors above and below the tower’s aperture.
 The highest, on the 100th floor, is 474 metres high.
 The tower also boasts one of the world’s highest hotels, the five-star Park Hyatt Shanghai, which occupies floors 79 to 93.